-At Pye Bank all staff and Governors recognise that some children are disadvantaged economically and we are committed to meeting their pastoral, social and academic needs within the school environment.
+At Pye Bank all staff and Governors recognise that some pupils are disadvantaged economically and we are committed to meeting their pastoral, social and academic needs within the school environment.
 Sometimes, disadvantaged pupils can find it more challenging to reach milestones and this is recognised by the Government, who now give additional funding to schools to support them in meeting the additional needs identified.
 We are completely committed to ‘Narrowing the Gap’ between vulnerable pupils and the national expectation or other pupils performing at a higher level.
 The pupil premium forms a vital part of that process.
 The Pupil Premium grant for 2022 to 2023 is £299 160 and we will receive a Pupil Premium Recovery fund of £31,320.

 Provision will be made through:

-Provision will not be aimed at children with Special Educational Needs, although these students may benefit from the provision.
+Provision will not be aimed directly at pupils with Special Educational Needs, although these children may benefit from the provision.
 Some of the work funded through Pupil Premium will not be exclusive in its approach and may well have benefits for other children around them but the work will remain targeted intervention and support and funding will not be used in a general way to fund the work of the school.
 A number of our children have a range of barriers and needs.

 The intended outcomes for all pupils in receipt of Pupil Premium funding are as follows: